 GMC Acadia Review

-The 2014 GMC Acadia ranks 13 out of 21 Affordable Midsize SUVs.
+The 2015 GMC Acadia ranks 10 out of 13 Affordable Large SUVs.
 This ranking is based on our analysis of published reviews and test drives of the GMC Acadia, as well as reliability and safety data.

 Other SUVs to Consider

-The 2014 GMC Acadia seats up to eight and comes standard with front-wheel drive.
-All-wheel drive is optional.
-A 3.6-liter V6 engine and six-speed automatic transmission are standard on all trims.
+The 2015 GMC Acadia seats up to eight and has standard front-wheel drive.
+All-wheel drive is available.
+A 3.6-liter V6 engine and six-speed automatic transmission are standard.
 The Acadia comes in five trims: SLE-1, SLE-2, SLT-1, SLT-2 and Denali.
-The Acadia received some updates last year, and this year, it gains new safety options such as lane departure warning, forward collision alert and blind spot warning systems.
-Aside from these updates, the Acadia hasn’t changed much since its 2007 debut.
-As a result, this review uses applicable research and reviews from 2007 through 2014.
+The Acadia is largely unchanged from last year, and hasn’t been fully redesigned since its debut for the 2007 model year.
+As a result, this overview uses applicable research and reviews from 2007 to 2015 model years.